 When Copenhagen set out toward carbon neutrality, it had to look for solutions across various sectors.
 The climate plan focuses on four key areas representing the primary emissions sources in Copenhagen: energy production, energy efficiency, mobility and the municipal emissions.
 However, the challenge for cities often lies in their ability to influence these sectors when, most of the time, they actually do not have a mandate or any regulatory authority over them.

 To overcome these challenges, Copenhagen combines a number of solutions.
 They rely on close partnerships with the business and research sectors to yield innovations to support the carbon transition while generating green growth.
-They are making major investments to ensure climate and energy-thinking is incorporating across all sectors.
+They are making major investments to ensure climate and energy-thinking is incorporated across all sectors.
 These investments are expected to create many jobs in particular in the construction sector.
 The city also expects these investments to reduce the need for investments in greater heating capacity in the long term.

 At the same time, Copenhagen is lobbying the national government to improve national framework conditions.
 The city is putting strong emphasis on becoming a role model.
 Despite the small proportion of emissions from the municipality itself, Copenhagen believes in setting the standard to encourage others to take action.